Tucson

 Cost Of Living

-Tucson has a cost of living index slightly below the national average, making it an affordable place to live.
-Housing costs, utilities, groceries, and transportation are generally lower compared to major metropolitan areas in the United States.
+The cost of living in Tucson is lower than the national average, making it an affordable place to live.
+Housing costs and healthcare expenses are particularly reasonable compared to other major cities in the United States.

 Tucson – city in and county seat of Pima County, Arizona, United States